 How Do You Start

 I suppose this question gets asked by 1000’s of people every day.
 They are ready to start a new venture and are afraid they will not succeed.
 What they fail to realize is that just being born throws them into a world fraught with risk each and very day.

-How many times have you heard the words “There Are No Guarantees In Life”?
+How many times have you heard the words “There Are No Guarantees In Life”.
 The unknown future is always ahead of you.
-You may be only moments away from a catastrophe and not realizing it is coming until it is too late.
+You may be only moments away from a real catastrophe and have no idea it is coming your way until it is too late.

 If you conform to the wishes of others and follow their precepts to ensure your survival, you may wind up becoming bitterly disappointed with the outcome.
-However, if something like that happens, you may be forced into realizing that you are really more resourceful than you first realized.
+However, if something like that does happen, you may be forced into realizing that you are somewhat more resourceful than you could ever imagine.

 A Budding Entrepreneur

 Sometimes you get a sense of where your life is headed when you are young.
 You’re a teenager, your parents split up, and you decide you don’t want to live with either one anymore.
-You get a few breaks, find out that getting your own place is doable.
-Suddenly, you are on your own.
+You get a few breaks, find out that getting your own place is doable and suddenly, you are on your own.

 You then have to survive.
 While fidgeting your way through college, you have no sense of direction.
-In the meantime, you developed some self-employed endeavors to pay the bills and eat.
-You have no skills yet, so you have to go through a learning curve via your own temerity.
+In the meantime, you develop some self-employment style endeavors to pay the bills and eat.
+You have no definitive skills yet, so you must go through a learning curve via the extant of your own temerity.

 Life Becomes Your Teacher

-I wish now that I had started to write while I was still young.
-If nothing else, I could have kept a journal about all the things I had been through.
-The great thing about that idea is that no one else gets to read your stories.
+I wish now that I had begun my writing career while I was still young.
+If nothing else, that mandate would have inspired me to keep a journal about all the adventures (and misadventures) I had been through.
+The great thing about that idea is that no one else has access to your stories.
 At least not if you don’t want them to.

-It would have been tough back then to do so.
-No typewriter, personal computer, or smart phones.
+With that said, it would have been a tough road to hoe back then.
+I had no typewriter, personal computer, or smart phones.
 Just plain old pen and paper.
-However, since I did fairly well in school courses that dealt with essays and literature, I would have been ahead of the game.
-I would have and been able to develop a style of my own.
+However, since I did fairly well in school courses that dealt with essays and literature, I still would have been ahead of the game.
+Without time constraints, I could take the necessary steps to develop a style of my own.

 So I finally decided that I would write about all the things that happened in my life.
 I try to be entertaining and sometimes be introspective as well.
 In the course of my endeavors, I could feign intelligence.
-If I could tell a story as I impart wisdom towards the accomplishment of some task, then I would create value to the reader.
+If I told a story as I imparted wisdom towards the accomplishment of some task, then I have created value for the reader.
 Hopefully!